-Last week we enjoyed Cinnamon Raisin Kugel a traditional dessert at Hanukkah celebrations!
-This week are headed to Denmark for those amazing Danish Butter Cookies 🙂
+Last week we enjoyed Cinnamon Raisin Kugel a traditional dessert at Hanukkah celebrations and our next stop in Christmas Culinary Journey Around the World we are headed to Denmark for some amazing Danish Butter Cookies 🙂

-Danish Butter Cookie is called Vaniljekranse in Danish and tranlated means vanilla wreath!
+Danish Butter Cookie is called Vaniljekranse in Danish and translated means vanilla wreath!
 They’re fabulous with hot cocoa or coffee.